Wait! Read This Before You Sell Your House for Cash

 What does it mean to sell a house for cash?

-When you sell a house for cash, it simply means that you sell to a buyer who can purchase the home outright without the use of a mortgage loan.
+When you sell a house for cash, it simply means you’re selling to a buyer who can purchase the home outright without the use of a mortgage loan.
 If you agree to an offer of $350,000, your cash buyer will need to show proof that they have that $350,000 at the ready in a bank account or its equivalent.

 This requires collaborating with a specialized type of buyer who often invests in off-market properties — homes that may require repairs or are otherwise available at a discounted price.

-The proportion of cash buyers in the housing market is significant, according to the National Association of Realtors.
-In July 2024, 27% of home sales were made with cash.
+The proportion of cash buyers in the housing market is significant, according to the National Association of Realtors® (NAR).
+In September 2024, 30% of home sales were made with cash.
 This strong cash presence is attributed to many buyers leveraging equity from previous home sales to avoid higher mortgage rates.

 To ensure a cash offer for your home, you’ll need to work with a house-buying company or individual investor with cash reserves.